timbru31/updater/README.md

 ## JavaDocs

-The JavaDocs are updated with every new release and can be found here: https://ci.dustplanet.de/job/updater/javadoc/
+The JavaDocs can be found here: https://ci.dustplanet.de/job/updater/javadoc/

 ---
 Built by (c) Tim Brust and contributors.
 Released under the MIT license.